hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Argues that local authorities should not be analyzed in terms of oppressive control.
 Benevolence relevant.
 "Indeed there are various historical materials that suggest that the general attitude of local authorities in Shikoku towards the henro should not be analyzed only in terms of repressive control.
 The fact is that the Shikoku authorities during the Tokugawa period did help pilgrims who were in trouble" ( #Kouame_1997, 421)
 "in the context of the freedom that the authorities were actually granting, these regulations could be seen as comparatively insignificant constraints. ( #Kouame_1997, 424)
-### Bakufu's position of a benevolent ruler
-Position of authorities: benevolent ruler, desire to manage not domineer

-- Policies in place, but actual implementation of them up to the person in charge.
-- Soft rules that can adapt to circumstances.
-#### Not authoritarian
-#Paramore_2012
-#### Oda and Ieyasu's leadership policies
-#### Confucian precepts of benevolent rule
-#Cambridge
-##### Bizen's example of a benevolent ruler
-The administration of Bizen was typical of the kind which was provided by the larger daimyo of the Tokugawa period. ( #Hall_1966 410)
-#### Leaving peasants with surplus
 ## Conclusion
 ### Why this research is meaningful